Aaronius/penpal/README.md

 });
 ```

-Although we're using `WindowMessenger` here to establish connections between two windows, channels would similarly need to be used when using `WorkerMessenger` to make multiple, parallel connections to a worker.
-When using `PortMessenger`, channels are only needed when establishing multiple, parallel connections over the same port (when using separate ports, messages are already disambiguated).
+Although we're using `WindowMessenger` here to establish connections between two windows, channels would similarly need to be used when using `WorkerMessenger` to make parallel connections to a worker.
+When using `PortMessenger`, channels are only needed when establishing parallel connections over a single pair of ports.

 ## Errors